4.19 Visitation Agreement

 The SSW:

-2. Reviews the visitation agreement with the participants, at minimum, during each subsequent periodic review of the case plan and revisions are made as appropriate;
+2. Reviews the visitation agreement with the participants, at minimum, during each subsequent periodic review of the case plan, and revisions are made as appropriate;

-3. Negotiates the frequency of visits depending on the parent(s) circumstances and the child’s age, however at minimum:
+3. Negotiates the frequency of visits depending on the parent's circumstances and the child’s age, however at minimum:

 1. Within the first week of placement; and

-2. Every two (2) weeks; Documents any FSOS approved exception regarding the frequency of visits in the case record;
+2. Every two (2) weeks; documents any FSOS approved exception regarding the frequency of visits in the case record;

 The FSOS:

-1. Must approve any exceptions to the minimum standards regarding frequency of visits between parent and child.
+1. Must approve any exceptions to the minimum standards regarding the frequency of visits between parent and child.

 The SRA or regional office designee:

-1. Must approve visits between the child, parents and/or siblings in the DCBS office, unless the court has ordered supervised visits.
+1. Must approve visits between the child, parents, and/or siblings in the DCBS office, unless the court has ordered supervised visits.

 Visitation